NICMx/Jool/doc/usr/usr-flags-general.markdown

 - Default: "65535, 32000, 17914, 8166, 4352, 2002, 1492, 1006, 508, 296, 68"
 - Translation direction: IPv4 to IPv6 (ICMP errors only)

-See `--boostMTU` for a discussion on _Packet too Big_ and _Fragmentation Needed_.
+When a packet should not be fragmented and doesn't fit into a link it's supposed to traverse, the troubled router is supposed to respond an error message indicating _Fragmentation Needed_.
+Ideally, this error message would contain the MTU of the link so the original emitter would be aware of the ideal packet size and avoid fragmentation.
+However, the original ICMPv4 specification does not require routers to include this data.

-The original ICMPv4 specification does not require IPv4 routers to report offending MTUs while responding _Fragmentation Needed_ errors, which means that some old hardware is bound to not set the field, which means that emitters will see zero MTUs.
+Backwards compatibility awards IPv4 emmiters strategies to fall back when they encounter such a situation, but IPv6 has always been designed with the field present in mind.
+Therefore, if Jool translates a zero-MTU ICMPv4 message into a zero-MTU ICMPv6 message, chaos *might* ensue (actual results will depend mainly on the IPv6 client's implementation).

-In these cases, Jool will report as MTU the greatest plateau which is lower or equal than the incoming packet's Total Length field.
-Admittedly, this might or might not be the correct MTU, but is a very educated guess (section 5 of <a href="http://tools.ietf.org/html/rfc1191" target="_blank">RFC 1191</a>).
+To address this problem, when Jool finds itself attempting to translate a zero-MTU message, it will replace the MTU with the greatest plateau which is lower than the original packet's Total Length field.
+Admittedly, this might or might not be the correct MTU, but is a very educated guess.
+See [this example](usr-flags-plateaus.html) for more details.
+More in-depth information can be found in <a href="http://tools.ietf.org/html/rfc1191" target="_blank">RFC 1191</a>.

-Note that if `--boostMTU` is activated, the MTU will still be 1280 if the resulting plateau is less than 1280.
+Note that if `--boostMTU` is activated, the MTU will still be 1280 even if the relevant plateau is less than 1280.

-Also, you don't really need to sort the values while you input them.
-Just saying.
+Also, you don't really need to sort the values as you input them.

 ### \--minMTU6